The Best Savings Accounts in Mississippi for 2024

 You need $100 to open an account.

 The account does not mention any minimum balance or monthly service fee requirements.
-Withdrawals above six per quarter result in a $2 fee per excess withdrawal.
+Withdrawals above six per quarter incur a $2 fee per excess withdrawal.
 You can opt for eStatements with this account, as well.

 FNB Oxford Bank - First Savings

 FNB Oxford Bank’s First Savings account has no monthly fee.
 You only need $25 to open an account.
-This makes it easy to open an account for those just getting started on their savings journey.
+This makes opening an account easy for those just starting their savings journey.

 The interest rates are not disclosed online, but you can contact the bank for current rates.
 The bank offers online and mobile banking for its customers.
 You can choose to receive electronic statements, as well.